 Statements in this press release about future expectations, plans and prospects, as well as any other statements regarding matters that are not historical facts, constitute "forward-looking statements" within the meaning of The Private Securities Litigation Reform Act of 1995.
-These statements include, but are not limited to, statements relating to Legend Biotech's strategies and objectives; statements relating to CARVYKTI[®], including Legend Biotech's expectations for CARVYKTI[®], and the progress of such submissions with the U.S. Food and Drug Administration (FDA) and other regulatory authorities; and expected results of clinical trials; and the potential benefits of Legend Biotech's product candidates.
-The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will," "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+These statements include, but are not limited to, statements relating to Legend Biotech's expectations for CARVYKTI ®, such as Legend Biotech's manufacturing and commercialization expectations for CARVYKT/® and the potential effect of treatment with CARVYKT/® and the potential benefits of Legend Biotech's product candidates.
+The words "anticipate." "believe." "continue." "could." "estimate." "expect." "intend." "may." "plan." "potential." "predict." "project." "should," "target," "will," "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors.
 Legend Biotech's expectations could be affected by, among other things, uncertainties involved in the development of new pharmaceutical products; unexpected clinical trial results, including as a result of additional analysis of existing clinical data or unexpected new clinical data; unexpected regulatory actions or delays, including requests for additional safety and/or efficacy data or analysis of data, or government regulation generally; unexpected delays as a result of actions undertaken, or failures to act, by our third party partners; uncertainties arising from challenges to Legend Biotech's patent or other proprietary intellectual property protection, including the uncertainties involved in the U.S. litigation process; competition in general; government, industry, and general product pricing and other political pressures; the duration and severity of the COVID-19 pandemic and governmental and regulatory measures implemented in response to the evolving situation; as well as the other factors discussed in the "Risk Factors" section of Legend Biotech's Annual Report on Form 20-F filed with the Securities and Exchange Commission on March 30, 2023.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described in this press release as anticipated, believed, estimated or expected.
-Any forward-looking statements contained in this press release.
+Any forward-looking statements contained in this press release speak only as of the date of this press release.
 Legend Biotech specifically disclaims any obligation to update any forward-looking statement, whether as a result of new information, future events or otherwise.